Nanomedicine

 Nanomedicine sales reached $16 billion in 2015, with a minimum of $3.8 billion in nanotechnology R&D being invested every year.
 Global funding for emerging nanotechnology increased by 45% per year in recent years, with product sales exceeding $1 trillion in 2013.
+In 2023, the global market was valued at $189.55 billion and is predicted to exceed $500 billion in the next ten years.
 As the nanomedicine industry continues to grow, it is expected to have a significant impact on the economy.